|

 to college everyday that it actually became mine.

 Another bit of wisdom on the part of my Dad.]
 I kept the car through a couple of other accidents and repairs (it was one tough automobile) until my wife and I had our second child, outgrew it and needed a larger, four door vehicle.
 I still miss it and wish that I had been in a position to have hung onto it.
 Maybe I will find it, or another Starfire someday.
 Technical Information: The Starfire was a sub-compact automobile.
 Even smaller than the Omega.
 It was based on the GM HS body, shared with the Chevrolet Monza 2+2, Pontiac Sunbird and the Buick Skyhawk.
 They made 2,950 of the Starfire Hatchbacks.
 The shipping weight was 2,889 pounds and the MSRP was $3,873.
 Standard equipment included armrests, power brakes with front discs, cigarette lighter, bumper rub strips, Buick 231 cu. in.
 (3.8L) V6 engine, automatic transmission, carpeting, electronic ignition, custom sport steering wheel and four-speed transmission.
 All Starfires in 1975 were built at the General Motors plant at St. Therese in Quebec, Canada.
-My car had the performance suspension package (front and rear sway bars), a custom dual exhaust system, added rear air shocks, aftermarket halogen headlights, fog lights, auxiliary lighting (glove box and under the hood) rear hatch window louvers, power steering, tilt steering wheel, air conditioning, a sweet AM/FM cassette stereo system with Jensen Triaxial 6x9s housed in hand built speaker boxes in the rear, and a wireless / paging alarm system.
+My car had the performance suspension package (front and rear sway bars), a custom dual exhaust system from DOBI, added rear air shocks, aftermarket halogen headlights, fog lights, auxiliary lighting (glove box and under the hood) rear hatch window louvers, power steering, tilt steering wheel, air conditioning, a sweet AM/FM cassette stereo system with Jensen Triaxial 6x9s housed in hand built speaker boxes in the rear, and a wireless / paging alarm system.
 For fun, it also had a kill switch for all of the rear lights, a kill switch for the license plate light, and a bleach dispenser aimed onto the back tires.
+(I was in high school, what can I say?!?!)

 Sales and Marketing Literature: Sales brochure seen above and magazine advertisements below.
-Cool Links: Copyright © 1996-2010 -- Mike Dunton -- All rights reserved |
+Cool Links: